savareyhano/sistem-informasi-inventaris-barang/README.md

 - [Node](https://nodejs.org/en/download/current)
 - [PostgreSQL](https://www.postgresql.org/download/)

 Make sure the Path for Postgres tools is already set on your system.
-[Read here](https://www.commandprompt.com/education/how-to-set-windows-path-for-postgres-tools/) to know how.
+For Windows, [read here](https://www.commandprompt.com/education/how-to-set-windows-path-for-postgres-tools/) to know how.

 **Steps**: